In this post I’m sharing a super EASY method for making lined Christmas stockings.

 Now pair up one outside fabric with one lining/cuff fabric with the toes pointing the same direction like this.
 (See picture above.)
 Match the outside fabric and lining fabric from each set right sides together and sew a ¼″ seam along the top of the two pieces.
 Open pieces up and press seam open.
 Repeat for back side.

-Now match front and back pieced units right sides together with outside fabrics matched up and lining fabrics matched up.
+Match front and back pieced units right sides together with outside fabrics matched up and lining fabrics matched up.
 Center seams should match up too.
 Pin to hold two sides together.
-Leaving a space in the lining fabric for turning right side out, sew all the way around the outside edge of the stocking pieces (-where gray line is drawn.)
-Click on picture to see closer view.

 I sewed a ¼″ seam allowance around the outside [polka-dot fabric] and ⅜″ seam allowance around the green lining fabric, except the space left open for turning.
 This will help remove some of the bulk of the lining fabric.
 But if that’s too confusing, just sew ¼″ for all.